-Each curriculum module is designed to enrich existing classroom education, provide students with highly-relevant experiential learning opportunities, and help develop the scientific and critical thinking skills needed for today’s careers.
+Each curriculum module is designed to enrich existing classroom education, provide students with highly-relevant experiential learning opportunities, and help develop the scientific and critical thinking skills needed for today's careers.
 To achieve this, the modules incorporate the principles of inquiry-based learning, components of the scientific method, and science process skills such as observation, measurement, prediction and experimentation.
-All of the modules were developed using the 5E Instructional Model and support the relevant Washington state science, health and fitness, and math standards.
+All of the modules were developed using the 5E Instructional Model and support the relevant Next Generation Science Standards and Common Core State Standards for Washington.

 There are three components to each module:

 - A pre-visit activity taught by the classroom teacher

 - Hands-on experiments and activities conducted aboard the Science Adventure Lab during a visit to the school

 - A post-visit activity taught by the classroom teacher